rmaniego/sql/contents/02a SQL - Copy.md

      * ALTER - Modify database object, or alter the number of columns of a table.
      * TRUNCATE - Delete all rows (table data only) and free up space, but not the structure.
      * RENAME - Change the name of a table.
-     * DROP - Entirely removes an object, or a table, including its structure and the data inside it, from the database.
+     * DROP - Delete database object, or a table including its structure and the data inside it.
 4. Transaction Control Language (TCL)
  - Directly impacts the `DML` commands:
     * COMMIT - Confirms the DML transaction as permanent.